-Jim’s in charge of all things mechanical and is responsible for designing and planning the entire olive orchard.
+Jim’s in charge of all things mechanical and is responsible for designing, planning and managing both our super high density olive orchard but a neighbouring 214 hectare olive orchard as well.
 Jim is innovative by nature and has made all manner of items that help to ensure we grow and harvest our olives in the most efficient way possible.
 Jim and the boys have recently built our very own Olive Mill on our farm.
 This gives us greater flexibility to produce different EVOO styles according to our customers wishes.